bluss/matrixmultiply/README.rst

 -----------------

 - Code clarity and maintainability
-- Portability

-  + Support stable Rust
+- Portability and stable Rust
-  + Start with portable Rust implementations for everything

-- Performance

-  + Provide target-specific microkernels when it is beneficial
+- Performance: provide target-specific microkernels when it is beneficial
 - Testing: Test diverse inputs and test and benchmark all microkernels
 - Small code footprint and fast compilation
-- Non-inlinability: Our public functions are compiled when you compile the crate, and not later than that.
 - We are not reimplementing BLAS.

 Blog Posts About This Crate